How to Make Water Taste Better: Tips for Making Tap or Bottled Water Taste Better in Minutes

 Here are some tips for improving your tap water’s taste

 When you are buying bottled water, there is no need to compromise taste.
-By using a filter or carbon filtration system, you can improve the quality of your bottled water.
+By using a filter or carbon filtration system, you can improve the quality of your bottled water (Click here for the best water bottle).
 This will make your water taste much better than before.

 The article I read discusses how bottled water can taste better by adding a few drops of lemon juice.
 The article also says that adding a few pieces of ice will cool down the water and make it taste better.